remov-b4-flight/SQLTable.lrplugin/README.md

 ## Install
 It's standard Lightroom plugin Install.
 ## Usage
 Select photos you want to export metadata, then select menu from 'File -> Plug-in Extras -> SQLTable'
+by default, SQL sctipt file 'SQLTable_photos.sql' is created in your home folder.